archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_2.rst

     software you are building does not support a 64-bit architecture, then it is best not to use those packages in any depends array.

-This would tell me that in the `dwm` project should depend on libx11, and if you look at the ``pacman -Si dwm`` output, you will see that it does in fact depend on this package.
+This would tell me that in the `sed` project should depend on core/acl, and if you look at the ``pacman -Si sed`` output, you will see that it does in fact depend on this package.
+You can go through all of the `.so` files and find all of the dependencies, but sometimes even that is not enough for some packages. `sed` also depends on `sh`, as it is a shell program.
+Most of the time, you can expect this to be installed from the `base`_ group, but it's not always the case with some things, and some are not even C programs.

 Investigation
 =============